freedomofpress/securedrop-workstation-ci/README.md

 2. Put the file `runner.py` in `/home/user/`.

-3. Put the file `qubes.SDCIRunner` in `/etc/qubes-rpc/`.
+3. Put the files `qubes.SDCIRunner` and `qubes.SDCICanceler` in `/etc/qubes-rpc/`.
+Ensure they are executable.

-4. Put the file `qubes.SDCIRunner.policy` as `/etc/qubes-rpc/policy/qubes.SDCIRunner`.
+4. Put the files `qubes.SDCIRunner.policy` and `qubes.SDCICanceler.policy as `/etc/qubes-rpc/policy/qubes.SDCIRunner` and `/etc/qubes-rpc/policy/qubes.SDCICanceler`.

 ## Instructions for sd-ssh